Aliases for ADRA2A Gene

 ADRA2A (Adrenoceptor Alpha 2A) is a Protein Coding gene.
-Diseases associated with ADRA2A include motion sickness and systolic heart failure.
+Diseases associated with ADRA2A include adra2a-related altered drug metabolism and horner's syndrome.
 Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include protein homodimerization activity and protein kinase binding.
+GO annotations related to this gene include G-protein coupled receptor activity and protein heterodimerization activity.
 An important paralog of this gene is HTR1F.

 UniProtKB/Swiss-Prot for ADRA2A Gene